nilsonbarcelos/queue-email-sender/README.md

 # queue-email-sender
-Simple project to send email using a queue process
+Simple project to send email using a queue process.
+This project is based in available project on DIO platform (dio.me).

 ## Getting Started